inkdropapp/docs-old/src/pages/security.md

 This key, along with an initialization vector, is used to encrypt your data in GCM (Galois/Counter Mode).
 The key is also encrypted while stored on disk, with a 256-bit AES key derived with PBKDF2 from your login password.

+## Don't Forget Your Password

+We never store a copy of this common key without encryption and don't use any escrow mechanism to recover your encrypted data.
+This means that if you forget your login password, we cannot recover your data and we can't even reset your password.
+So we strongly recommend you to use a password manager to store your password of Inkdrop.